 - Diversity Information

-Offers to join any of our full-time training programmes are only made to those who have submitted a completed application form and subsequently successfully auditioned for Fourth Monkey.
+Offers to join any of our full-time courses are only made to those who have submitted a completed application form and subsequently successfully auditioned for Fourth Monkey.

-If you need any help with any part of the application or audition process, or if you have any questions, please get in touch with the Admissions Team.
+If you need any help with any part of the application or audition process, or if you have any questions, please don’t hesitate get in touch with the Admissions Team.